How to Measure a Dog: Finding the Perfect Fit

 One Size Does Not Fit All

-When choosing any of your dog’s outdoor gear, you need to consider the style and whether or not it’s going to work for your dog’s shape.
-Just like our clothes, not every style of dog apparel is suited to every body type.
+When choosing any of your dog's outdoor gear, you need to consider the style and whether it will work for your dog's shape, which means you'll need to take your dog's measurements.

 dog-measurements-updated